 - Electronics including: watches, times, calipers, monographs, and phones

 - Study materials including books, note cards, and other resources

 - Purses and briefcases

 Phone calls or other communications during the exam are also prohibited.

 If you need scratch paper during the exam, the test administrator will provide paper and pens at their disposal for students.
 You will be given a secure locker to store your belongings.

 Ready to start studying?
-The BoardVitals Pain Medicine question bank contains more than 750 pain medicine sample questions to help you prepare for both the American Board of Pain Medicine (ABPM) Certification Exam and the American Board of Anesthesiology (ABA) Pain Medicine Exams.
+The BoardVitals Pain Medicine Question Bank contains more than 750 Pain Medicine board review practice questions with detailed explanations for both correct and incorrect responses.
+The Pain Medicine question bank follows the content outline for the American Board of Anesthesiology (ABA) Pain Medicine Exam.
 Sign up for a free trial today!